Punjabi Egg Curry (Anda Curry)

 You can also add bay leaves (tejpatta) and dry red chilies if you wish to.

-Spice Powders – You will need a few basic Indian spice powders such as coriander powder, Kashmiri red chilli powder, turmeric powder, garam masala powder, and salt.
+Spice Powders – You will need a few basic Indian spice powders, such as coriander powder, Kashmiri red chili powder, turmeric powder, garam masala powder, and salt.

-Tomato Puree – Try to use canned tomato puree as it is more concentrated in taste than freshly pureed tomatoes.
+Tomato Puree – Use canned tomato puree as it tastes more concentrated than freshly pureed tomatoes.

 You can also use tomato paste in place of tomato puree.